 Jaha Dukureh underwent female genital mutilation as a baby in the Gambia, and is actively campaigning to end the practice around the world.

-Film trailer for the documentary about Jaha Dukureh's journey from a victim of FGM & forced childhood marriage to becoming one of 2016 Time Magazine's
+A film about Jaha Dukureh's journey from being a victim of FGM & forced childhood marriage to being one of Time's 100 Most Influential People.

-On this very prestigious panel in Egypt in front of many of the leaders of Africa, Jaha is asked what needs to happen for women to have equality on t
+On this prestigious panel in Egypt, in front of many of the leaders of Africa, Jaha addresses Egypt's President Sisi on supporting rights for women.

 The New York Times: "A Fight as U.S. Girl Face Genital Cutting Abroad," https://www.nytimes.com/2014/0...